tmallmann/tmallmann/README.md

 ## 🚀 Projects

 ### 🧠 Mind Academy
-Mind Academy is a place where you can enhance your memory skills with specialized training events.
+A place where you can enhance your memory skills with specialized training events.

 **Key features:**
 - 10 memory events